ma-ha/rest-web-ui/html/modules/pong-io/README.md

 ## IO Plug In Module Config
-The IO plug-in can create a control panel.
+Use the IO plug-in to create a control panel.
-On the underlying (optional) image you can arrage different input and output controllers.
+On the underlying (optional) image you can arrange different input and output controllers.
 Basic 'moduleConfig' is like this:

 	"moduleConfig":{